 It has been said, ‘Flattery is the sincerest form of compliment!’
 Feel very complimented West Elm, because I totally love your Antler Pillow Cover!
 I’ll show you how I made my No Sew Pillow.

-So much so that I turned on my CAMEO, grabbed some felt and interfacing, then heated up my iron!!!
-(I totally want to get a fabric cutter for my CAMEO, pet peeve is mixing craft scissors with fabric scissors).
+So much so that I turned on my CAMEO, grabbed some felt and fusible web like Heat n Bond, then heated up my iron!!!

 I found a super cute forward facing Deer Head clipart and imported it into my library.

 Then I opened the trace menu on my Silhouette Software (top right).
 I selected the image (trace area) with my mouse, played with the settings a little to get a good border highlighted in yellow, then clicked on trace and pulled (and deleted) the colored clip art.
 A perfect sketch of my deer head.
 I plugged in my Silhouette CAMEO and got the fabric ready.